Formula-SAE/ephoros/README.md

 }
 ```

----

-### Duty Cycle
+#### Duty Cycle

 The duty cycle is the percentage of time a device can transmit on a channel within an hour.
-In Europe (868 MHz ISM band) duty cycle is regulated by ETSI EN300.220.
+In Europe (868 MHz ISM band), the duty cycle is regulated by ETSI EN300.220.

 Example: